bhatnags/GeneticsInspiredNeuralNetworkTuning/README.md

 Using genetic algorithm, the networks are initialized using random sets of configuration variables.
 These networks then exchange hyper-parameters with each others(a.k.a. crossover).
 The networks get the change to mutate @2%.
 This process is called as breeding.
 The process repeats for generations.
 Due to memory and time constraints, the whole code ran for 1day-5hours, fetching results for 10 generations.

+Number of networks initialized = 7
+Processors used  = 1

 ## Requirements: